kuanfang/opra/README.md

 jupyter notebook
 ```

-In the browser (Chrome and FireFox are recommended), go to `http://localhost:8888/notebooks/notebooks/visualize_annotations.ipynb`.
-In the notebook there is a demo of loading the dataset and visualizing the video clip, the target image, and the annotation.
+Open `./notebooks/visualize_annotations.ipynb` in the browser (Chrome and FireFox are recommended) at this [link](http://localhost:8888/notebooks/notebooks/visualize_annotations.ipynb).
+The notebook provide a basic demo of loading the dataset and visualizing the video clip, the target image, and the annotation.